 Total Credits | 3-6 |

 As an alternative to the thesis, students can elect to complete an independent, 25-page research paper.
-Unlike the thesis, the MA capstone paper must be completed in one semester.
+Unlike the thesis, the master's capstone paper must be completed in one semester under the guidance of a faculty member who has been admitted to the graduate faculty.

 Code | Title | Credits |